Legal Translation Dubai

 What makes a translation officially certified in the UAE?

 An authenticated translation in the UAE must be done by an MOJ-licensed translator.
-The completed work bears an official stamp, signature, serial number, and QR code.
-Government agencies scan the QR to verify authenticity.
-Without these elements, the translated document will be rejected by courts and ministries.
+The completed work bears the translator's official stamp and signature.
+Without valid certification from the licensed translator, the translated document will be rejected by courts and ministries.

 What is the difference between certified translation and legal translation?